 - $115 million for a train stabling and maintenance yard near Waurn Ponds

-- $25.9 million to construct the Waurn Ponds Railway Station, with 200 parking spaces (completed)
+- $25.9 million to construct the Waurn Ponds Railway Station, with 200 parking spaces (complete)

-- $10 million to build a new rail passing loop between Marshall and Warrnambool and funds to restore Colac’s passing loop
+- $10 million to build a new rail passing loop between Geelong and Warrnambool, funded under the $110 million Regional Rail Revival package

-- Stage 1 of a Marshall Railway Station upgrade, including 300 new car parking spaces (complete).
+- Stage 1 of a Marshall Railway Station upgrade.

 What is required

-- An increase in rail service between Geelong and Colac/Warrnambool from four services a day to a minimum of five return services per day ($100 million allocated in 2017-18 State Budget for line upgrading will, when completed, allow increase of services).
+- an increase rail service between Geelong and Colac/Warrnambool from four services a day to a minimum of five return services per day.